-During this visit you should:
+During this visit the participants should:

-- 1. Increase your understanding of how all members of the family (especially those in migrant/refugee families) might present. - 2.
-Explore the challenges and opportunities for providing safety and care in cases of family violence among ethnically diverse communities. - 3.
-Reflect on the barriers and facilitators to patients discussing abuse, especially for South Asian migrant populations. - 4.
-Discuss how the clinic may improve responses to patients and children experiencing family violence and maintain their own safety. - 5.
-Consider how change within the clinic can be sustained.
+- Understand how all members of the family (especially those in migrant/refugee families) might present - 2.
+Explore the challenges and opportunities for providing safety and care in cases of family violence among ethnically diverse communities - 3.
+Reflect on the barriers and facilitators to patients discussing abuse, especially for South Asian migrant populations - 4.
+Discuss how the clinic may improve responses to patients and children experiencing family violence and maintain their own safety - 5.
+Consider how change, including best practice in recording ethnicity within the clinic can be sustained